mui/material-ui/docs/data/material/experimental-api/css-theme-variables/customization.md

 ### Components

-[Component customization](/material-ui/customization/theme-components/) remains the same.
-We recommend to use the value from `theme.vars.*` whenever possible for better debugging experience:
+[Component customization](/material-ui/customization/theme-components/) remains the same as the default approach.
+We recommend using the value from `theme.vars.*` whenever possible for a better debugging experience:

 ```js
 const theme = extendTheme({